2019 Big Ten Tournament: Bracket, scores, schedule, updates | NCAA.com

-The 2019 Big Ten Tournament continued Thursday, March 14 and continues through Sunday, March 17.
+The 2019 Big Ten Tournament continued on Friday, March 15 and goes through Sunday, March 17.
 Michigan State is No. 1 seed, with Purdue No. 2 and Michigan third.
 Stay here for bracket updates, scores, schedule and also seeds.

-Minnesota knocked off Penn State on OT.
-Nebraska upset No. 21 Maryland on Thursday in the Second Round.
+Minnesota has upset Purdue.
+In other games, Michigan State, Wisconsin and Michigan won.

 2019 Big Ten Tournament: Bracket